lukasmuell3r/WikidataMetadataPatterns/README.md

 # Analyzing the Use of Metadata in the Wikidata Data Model
-This repository contains the analysis data and source code used for my bachelor thesis "Analyzing the Use of Metadata in the Wikidata Date Model".
+This repository contains the analysis data and source code used for my bachelor thesis "Analyzing the Use of Metadata in the Wikidata Data Model".

 ## Source code
 With the Python scripts contained in the `source code` directory, it is possible to perform the complete analysis.
 There is a separate `README` file in this folder to briefly explain the process and the scripts.